Theme from New York, New York

-"Theme from New York, New York", often abbreviated to just "New York, New York", is the theme song from the Martin Scorsese film New York, New York (1977), composed by John Kander, with lyrics by Fred Ebb.
-It was written for and performed in the film by Liza Minnelli.
-It remains one of the best-known songs about New York City.
-In 2004 it ranked #31 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+"Theme from New York, New York", often abbreviated to just "New York, New York", is the theme song from the Martin Scorsese musical film New York, New York (1977), composed by John Kander, with lyrics by Fred Ebb.
+Liza Minnelli performs the song during the finale of the film.
+It was nominated for the Golden Globe Award for Best Original Song.